During a visual exam for

 lice, it may be helpful to use a handheld magnifying glass or have another

 person help you.
-The doctor may use a special light called a Woods lamp in a
+The doctor may use a special light called a Wood's light in a

 darkened room to see the lice better.